S1210307064/tsphp-parser/README.md

 You will find the grammar definition file of the parser written for [ANTLR v3.5](http://www.antlr3.org/) in /antlr/TSPHP.g

-Please visit the [project's homepage](http://tsphp.tutteli.ch/) for more information.
+Please visit the [project's website](http://tsphp.tutteli.ch/) for more information on the project.
+Use the project's [issue tracking system](http://tsphp.tutteli.ch/jira) (JIRA) to report bugs or submit feature requests.

 <br/>